Types Of Mortgage Refinance: Which Option Is Right For You?

 A VA Streamline Refinance (also referred to as VA IRRRL) is an option available to military veterans and active service members with VA loans.

 This type of streamline refinance allows VA loan borrowers to potentially lower their monthly payments and interest rates, pay a lower VA funding fee or shift from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.
-If you’re a veteran, service member or surviving spouse of a veteran and currently hold a VA loan, you can likely get a VA IRRRL – you’ll just need to provide proof of residence to your lender in order to officially qualify.
+If you’re a veteran, service member or surviving spouse of a veteran, you can likely get a VA IRRRL – you’ll just need to provide proof of residence to your lender in order to officially qualify.

 6. USDA Streamline Refinance